 It takes time to develop good risk-taking skills.
 You may have a few painful failures as you figure out how to take calculated risks in life.
 It’s best to start out taking small risks.
 As you get better at it, you’ll probably become more comfortable.
 But don’t let your comfort be the only deciding factor.
 Often, taking a risk is the only way to achieve success.

-8th Key to Success in Life: Learning from the Experts
+8th Key: Learn from the Experts

 While it’s true that there is no one path to success, a lot can be learned from studying other successful people.
 Even better is to be mentored or to study directly under someone.
 Recorded history doesn’t always catch all the details and nuances.